holidayextras/partner-api-docs/site/hxapi/asynchronous-bookings.md

 Polling is required when a booking has been submitted with the `includeAsyncProducts=true` parameter.
 The `bookingStatus` field in the response from the `view booking` endpoint indicates the current status of a booking.

-Booking details such as the QR code, supplier reference, and other information will only be provided once the `bookingStatus` field is in a `confirmed` state.
+Booking details such as the QR code, supplier reference, and other information will only be provided once the `bookingStatus` field is in a `Confirmed` state.

 ### How Often to Poll